metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 ##### _Injuries_

-Darren Waller injured himself yet again in practice the other day, so his status is in serious doubt.
+Darren Waller injured himself yet again in practice the other day, so he will be essentially sidelined.
+On top of that, Hunter Renfrow may be out as well given his limited practice this week.

+Jonathan Greenard will be out for Houston, but I doubt that will seriously compromise their pass rush.

 ##### _Weather_